Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: A locally-classical theory that is classically-explainable

 Bilocal classical theory (BCT) was first introduced in~\cite{d2020classicality} as a consistent theory of locally-classical systems with a composition rule that differs from that of classical theory--but in such a way that the state and effect spaces of composite systems are also classical (identical to that of the simplicial theory).
 Despite the fact that all systems are themselves classical, the exotic composition rule in BCT leads it to exhibit several features absent in classical theory, such as entanglement, cloning, entanglement swapping, dense coding, additivity of classical capacities, non-monogamous entanglement, and hypersignaling.
 In this section, we briefly review the basic properties of BCT that are most relevant to our purposes.
 In the following sections, we aim to construct an ontological model for BCT.
 To that end, we will focus in particular on the composition rule, the characterisation of pure states and pure effects, and atomic transformations in BCT.
 We do not aim to prove all of the properties we mention here.
 Interested readers can find full proofs and more discussions in Ref.~\cite{d2020classicality}.

-Bilocal classical theory (BCT) is a strongly causal OPT, in which every system is classical—that is, each system is described by a finite-dimensional OPT whose pure states are the vertices of a simplex and are jointly perfectly discriminable.
-Similar to classical theory, for a system $A$, every state $\rho\in\textbf{St}(A)$ has a unique subconvex decomposition into pure states.
-We represent each single system by an integer $n$ that denotes its dimension, which for the trivial system, one has $n=1$.
+Bilocal classical theory (BCT) is an OPT in which every system is classical.
+Hence, we represent each single system by a natural number $n$ which for the trivial system, one has $n=1$.
 The main difference from classical theory lies in the composition rule.
-For any two single systems with dimensions $n$ and $m$, the dimension of the composite system, denoted as $D(n,m)$, is given by
+For any two single systems $n$ and $m$, the composite system, denoted as $n\boxtimes m$, is given by

-Hence, we represent a composite bipartite system $n\boxtimes m$, formed from subsystems $n$ and $m$, as $2nm$.
-For this system, pure states are given as the vertices of a $2nm$-simplex.
-In light of the composition rule, BCT does not exhibit local tomography; instead, it exhibits bilocal tomography, which is the reason it has been named as bilocal classical theory.
+In the $n\neq 1\neq m$ case, pure states are given as the vertices of a $2nm$-simplex.
+In light of the composition rule, BCT does not exhibit local tomography; instead, it exhibits bilocal tomography, so that it requires bipartite measurements to fully characterise multipartite states (hence why it has been named as bilocal classical theory).
 We represent a system $n$ in BCT pictorially as as thick violet wire

 A pure states of a single system $n$ can be represented as

 where $1\leq i\leq n$.
 For a composite system $2nm$, with subsystems $n$ and $m$, we represent a pure state as